 Master of Fine Arts, Creative Writing, University of British Columbia, 2005

-My rate varies from $70 to $80/hour depending on the nature and scope of the project.
+My rate varies from $70 to $80/hour depending on the length and type of the project.

 My approach to documentation

 When you hire me, I begin by listening, observing and learning.
 I ask a lot of questions because I need to learn your culture, your priorities and what makes you unique.
 Then I begin to share my technical writing experience and expertise.

 Often the most challenging part of any documentation project is the human dimension.
 As a documentation team, do we have a good understanding of our audience?
 Are we imposing a technical agenda on a non-technical audience?
 These are important questions.